 In many areas within Los Altos, it may be appropriate to provide a pedestrian zone and/or shared use trail facility on just one side of the roadway, rather than separate, narrower walkways on both sides (given that consistent connectivity is provided along the street).
+This is because in many areas, there is insufficient right-of-way available.
 The multi-use pathways on Berry and Rosita Avenues are successful examples of such an approach, as they help provide functional corridors that allow social walking and low-stress bicycle access within a limited right-of-way.
-Issues that must be considered when providing a pedestrian or trail facility on one side of a roadway include existing roadway cross section (including striped shoulders that act as bicycle lanes), crossing treatments (especially at all-way intersections), parking and utility conflicts, and drainage.
+Issues that must be considered when providing a pedestrian or trail facility on one side of a roadway include existing roadway cross section (including striped shoulders that act as bicycle lanes), crossing treatments (especially at all-way intersections), parking, utility conflicts, and drainage.